Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 |Subgrid present|785|0.2%|

 ## Simple Unique Record
-A common problem in biological recording is the re-entry of data, leading to multiple copies of the same record. `Simple unique record` is a data processing stage designed to condense such records to one record i.e. pure occurrence.
-The low replication level in iRecord indicates that it is functioning primarily as a primary source of data.
-This is opposed to BWARS, which is very firmly acting as a tertiary source.
+A common problem in biological recording is the re-entry of data, leading to multiple copies of the same record. `Simple unique record` is a data processing stage designed to condense such records by removing duplication based on the attributes of What, Where, and When.
+Simple Unique Record has been used in multiple major research projects and is now considered the default export from the BWARS database.

+The level of self-replication contained within a dataset is measured by 'compression' - the amount of records 'compressed' by the simple unique record procedure.
+A high compression indicates a high level of replication, which is undesirable.
+The low replication level in iRecord indicates that the scheme is functioning primarily as a primary source of data.
+Meanwhile BWARS is very firmly acting as a tertiary source.

-Given the nature of this investigation, converting the iRecord data to full simple unique record format would be an extraordinary amount of work.
+Given the nature of the Red List investigation, converting the iRecord data to full simple unique record format would be an extraordinary amount of work.
 Collisions (records which match on what/where/when) would need to be individually examined and differences in other attributes resolved to identify if these truly are the same record.
 Given the low (3.5%) rate of collision in the iRecord dataset, it is reasonable to compare BWARS's simple unique record data directly to iRecord data in terms of data volume.

 |Scheme|Raw records|Simple unique record|Compression|
 |---|---:|---:|---:|